jasonxhang/carats-and-cake-THA/README.md

 ### Description

 This app is a simple email delivery service powered by SendGrid.
-Account creation and login is required to send emails with authentication being handled through a combination of Passport and Express modules.
-Emails and user info are stored and accessed on MongoDB via Mongoose.
-Redux talks to the API routes and manages state, passing it along to the React frontend which is styled with React Bootstrap.
+Account creation and login is required to send emails with authentication being handled through a combination of `passport` and `express` modules. `passport` was chosen for its ability to persist sessions and handle backend authentication.
+Additional persisting is handled by `redux-persist` to avoid the loading delays `react` sometimes introduces (when user profiles take a second to be loaded in from redux causing additional DOM rendering after page refresh).
+Emails and user info are stored and accessed on MongoDB via `mongoose`. `redux` talks to the API routes and manages state, passing it along to the `react` frontend which is styled with React Bootstrap.

 ### How to run